krispyrendang/COMP1800-Group-Project/README.md

 ## General Info
 This browser based web application to ...
-Hi my name is Eugene.
-I'm excited.
+* Hi my name is Eugene, and I like Suisei's voice.
+This project will be my first on Github.
 * Hi, my name is Ian, and I like watching Ina.
 I'm excited about this project because it gives us a chance to work on something for the real world.

 ## Technologies